My time, my legacy

 Saturday 29th June

-Pre Event day 1 – Drive to Buckinghamdshire and Bedfordshire ahead of tour.
+Pre Event day 1 – Drive to Buckinghamshire and Bedfordshire ahead of tour.
 Bucks and Beds are the only two English counties that my running tour doesn’t set foot in.

 9am -Higginson Parkrun, Marlow followed by Thames Path walk then lunch at Tom Kerrdige’s Hand and Flowers Michelin 2* pub.
-Afternoon drive to Woburn Abbey and Gardens, Beds, for a short visit.
+Afternoon drive Whipsnade Tree Cathedral, Woburn Abbey and Gardens, Beds and Bletchley Park and Caldecote Lake, Milton Keynes.

 Sunday 30th June

-Pre Events Day 2: Tourism day in Northumberland, including Holy Island and Bamburgh Castle and a walking tour of Newcastle.
+Pre Events Day 2: Caldecote run followed by Bletchley Tour.
+Then on for tourism day in Northumberland, including Holy Island and Bamburgh Castle and a walking tour of Newcastle.

 Monday 1st July